Dr Franziska Paul

 - Research Associate in Global Remunicipalisation (Management)

-Franziska currently works on a European Research Council grant titled “Global Remuncipalisation and the Post-Neoliberal Turn” with Professor Andrew Cumbers.
-The project critically interrogates the growing phenomenon of remunicipalisation and its implications for an emerging post-neoliberal urbanism and will employ a multi-method transnational comparative analysis over five years.
+Franziska currently works on a European Research Council grant titled “Global Remunicipalisation and the Post-Neoliberal Turn” (2019-2024).
+The project critically interrogates the growing phenomenon of remunicipalisation and its implications for an emerging post-neoliberal urbanism.

 Franziska is a member of the School's Entrepreneurship, Development and Political Economy research cluster.

 - Trade union environmentalism